Jeremiah-Rojas/Disgruntled-Employee/README.md

 ## Chronological Events

-1. The user ran a script that created a sub-script which then executed causing damage to the system and then deleted itself. _Note: This script in itself is being and did not damage to the system._
+1. The user ran a script that created a sub-script which then executed causing damage to the system and then deleted itself. _Note: This script in itself is benign and did not damage to the system._

 ---